bobbyjim/x16-8sh/README.md

 Arithmetic expressions compile and run.
 They can be stored in a group (parentheses) as well, but only the first full expression is interpreted.
+Binary is 15.5k.

-# GOAL 6, in progress: multiple values.
+# GOAL 6, ACHIEVED: multiple values and comparison operations.
-Adding more value types (currently only knows integers).
+Added true, false, and nil value types.
+Added == >= <= < !
+Binary is 16.8k.